Garuda Wisnu Kencana: Bali’s Iconic Cultural Park Guide

 Location: Pecatu, Kec.
 Kuta Sel., Kabupaten Badung, Bali.

-Sundara Beach Club or other luxury resorts: Relax with cocktails and ocean views after your cultural visit.
+Sundara Beach Club or other luxury resorts

 Sundara Beach Club